menandmice/micetro_docs/guides/reference/health_bar_information.rst

 License exceeded
 """"""""""""""""

-This warning is shown when the current license for Men&Mice component has been exceeded.
+This warning is shown when the current license for a Men&Mice component has been exceeded.
 For example, if the appliance license is only valid for a single appliance, and another appliance is added, then the additional appliance is not shown.
-Please contact `sales@menandmice.com <mailto:sales@menandmice.com>`_ to resolve the matter.
+Please contact `support@bluecatnetworks.com <mailto:support@bluecatnetworks.com>`_ to resolve the matter.

-Multiple PTR records in zone
-""""""""""""""""""""""""""""

-Orphaned PTR records in zone
-""""""""""""""""""""""""""""

 Outdated database server version
 """"""""""""""""""""""""""""""""